tsedan/ahction/README.md

 ## To Do

 1. Scalability
+2. Reimplement item holding
+3. Add other basic GUI elements
-2. Don't load the game until assets are imported
+4. Don't load the game until assets are imported
-3. Initialize Firebase
+5. Initialize Firebase